WouterBant/GEVit-DL2-Project/Blogpost_wouter.md

     </tbody>
 </table>

-The table above present interesting results on many accounts.
+The table above presents interesting results on many accounts.
 First, it shows that, except for the methods that require learning, all methods improve the results from the base model.
-This is surprising as for example summing or taking the maximum element of the latent embeddings will likely significantly change the embeddings the final layers has seen during training, anyway, it finds a way to accurately project this embedding to logits.
-Second, as expected, the dominant trend shows that finetuning the last layer leads to better results and further improvements can be seen for finetuning the whole model.
-Third, it can be seen that multiple models outperform the best reported baselines, already after only finetuning the final layer.
-All models that aggregate without additional parameters outperform the baselines when we finetune the entire model.
+This is surprising because, for example, summing or taking the maximum element of the latent embeddings would likely significantly alter the embeddings the final layers saw during training.
+Nevertheless, the model finds a way to accurately project these modified embeddings to logits.

+Second, as expected, the dominant trend shows that fine-tuning the last layer leads to better results, with further improvements observed when fine-tuning the entire model.
+Third, it can be seen that multiple models outperform the best-reported baselines, even after only fine-tuning the final layer.
+All models that aggregate without additional parameters outperform the baselines when we fine-tune the entire model.
+This means that better results can be achieved without the use of inherently equivariant models, however, post-hoc augmentations are essential in this experiment.

-We found that in this experiment learning to score the embeddings or learning to aggregate the embeddings with multi headed attention led to overfitting, leading to worse validation and test accuracies.
+We found that in this experiment, learning to score the embeddings or learning to aggregate the embeddings with multi-head attention led to overfitting, resulting in worse validation and test accuracies.

 #### 2. Training on normal MNIST and evaluating on rotation MNIST
-One of the advantages of pure equivariant models is that the training data can be in different orientations than the test data, as long as the transformation between training and testing examples are in the group the model is equivariant to.
-This is typically not the case for non equivariant models.
-Therefor we now test how well post hoc methods can improve the non equivariant model.
+One of the advantages of purely equivariant models is that the training data can be in different orientations than the test data, as long as the transformations between the training and testing examples are within the group the model is equivariant to.
+This is typically not the case for non-equivariant models.
+Therefore, we now test how well post-hoc methods can improve the performance of non-equivariant models.

 <table>
     <thead>
         <tr>